apostrophecms/apostrophe-documentation/docs/devops/cloud/storing-images-and-files-in-azure-blob-storage.md

----
-title: Storing images and files in Azure Blob Storage
+# Storing images and files in Azure Blob Storage
-layout: tutorial
----

 You can store your images and files in Azure Blob Storage if you wish.
 You don't have to use the local file system.